 Off my soapbox.

-On to the Butterscotch Bubble Bread recipe
+How to make the Butterscotch Bubble Bread

 The ingredients: Rhodes brand frozen white bread loaves for starters.
 I know Aunt Helen made this recipe with Rhodes dinner rolls, but alas, there isn’t a store around here that sells them.
 They’re darned elusive these days.
 I also gather butterscotch pudding mix, butter, pecans, cinnamon and brown sugar.